raganwald/raganwald.github.com/_posts/2019-09-21-regular-expressions.md

 ![The Shunting Yard Algorithm © Salix alba](/assets/images/fsa/Shunting_yard.svg.png)

 Our first iteration of a shunting yard algorithm makes two important simplifying assumptions.
 The first is that it does not handle parentheses.
-The second is that it does not catanate adjacent expressions, it uses a `+` symbol to represent catenation:
+The second is that it does not catenate adjacent expressions, it uses a `+` symbol to represent catenation:

 ```javascript
 const operatorToPrecedence = new Map(